svramu/svramu.github.io/_posts/2002-04-21-open-source-and-we.md

 *   [Ganesh C Prasad Kaivo Open Source Linux](https://www.google.com/)
 *   I once read his (Ganesh C Prasad) sweeping article in some site called Kaivo (or kavio?), which specialize on Linux and other OSS.
 *   [Project Guttenberg hart free online books](https://www.google.com/)
 *   This is a massive free project to convert all copyright expired books as text files and as xml files (HTML writer's guild).
-You can get the whole works of Cannon Doyle, Jane Austen etc.}
+You can get the whole works of Cannon Doyle, Jane Austen etc.